-CAREER AND PROFESSIONAL DEVELOPMENT CENTER
+CAREER CENTER

-The Career and Professional Development Center is here throughout the student's entire four-year experience offering assistance with résumé and cover letter writing, career planning, job searching, internship programs, graduate school preparation, and interviewing techniques.
-A Career Consultant will also assist in the career exploration process by administering instruments that can help students use the information to focus on a major or career.
-In addition to meeting one-on-one with a consultant, students are encouraged to attend Career and Professional Development Center events which offer advice on various career topics presented by the consultants, Saint Vincent College alumni and local employers.
-We offer opportunities to network with alumni and employers through on-campus events as well as off-campus job fairs.
-We also encourage students to use Handshake which promotes hundreds of positions including campus jobs, internships, and full-time opportunities.
-The Career and Professional Development Center also provides students with several resources on all career-related topics which can be found on our website or portal pages.
+Whether a junior, senior or just beginning college, the Career Center is here throughout the student's entire four-year experience.
+The Career Center offers assistance in résumé and cover letter writing, career planning, job searching, internship programs, graduate school preparation, and interviewing techniques.
+A professional will also assist in the career exploration process by administering instruments that allow students to focus on their personality and interests and how they can use the information to focus on a major or career.

+In addition to meeting one-on-one with Career Center consultants, students are encouraged to attend Career Center workshops.
+These workshops offer advice on various career-related topics presented by a Career Center professional, Saint Vincent College alumni, and local employers.
+We also suggest that students attend job fairs and other career-related events, both on- and off-campus.

+The Career Center maintains relationships with hundreds of employers and alumni.
+We offer Bearcat Central, a large database used to post campus jobs, internships, and full-time positions for students and alumni.
+The Career Center also manages the on-campus workstudy program and provides students with several resources on all career-related topics which can be found on the Career Center portal or by making an appointment with a Career Consultant.